-On the contrary, kratom is a smarter, healthier and less risky alternative to energy drinks and the like.
-Not only can it give users an all natural energy boost but it can also ease chronic pain, alleviate stress and anxiety, and help people with sleep disorders achieve a restful sleep pattern.
+On the contrary, kratom may be a smarter and healthier alternative to energy drinks and the like, though the FDA insists that there is not enough evidence to suggest such.
+Not only have users raved about it giving them an all natural energy boost but it has also been known to alleviate stress and anxiety, and help people with sleep disorders achieve a restful sleep pattern.

 So before you write off kratom vending machines as a dangerous trend, consider the crap we put in our bodies on a daily basis when we visit the corner store before heading to work or school.

-Instead of the jitters and crash that come shortly after downing a Styrofoam cup o' joe, kratom's stimulating effects can last for up to six hours!
-Food for thought...and coffee for your cranium.
+Instead of the jitters and crash that come shortly after downing a Styrofoam cup o’ joe, kratom’s stimulating effects may last for up to six hours!
+Food for thought…and coffee for your cranium.

 But don’t take it from me, do your own independent research into Tucscon Kratom before buying from them.
 Always make sure you are getting top shelf kratom powder.
 Be safe, be smart and be well.